Oleksandr Aliyev: Taraz

 In June 2016, after eighteen-months without a professional club, Aliyev signed for FC Taraz of the Kazakhstan Premier League until the end of the 2016 season.
 Aliyev left Taraz prior to the expiration of his contract on 6 October 2016.

 International career

 Aliyev played the under-20 2005 FIFA World Youth Championship in Netherlands.
 He was one of the top scorers of the tournament with five goals, one less than Lionel Messi, the top scorer.

 Aliyev also played in the Ukraine national under-21 football team in the 2006 UEFA European Under-21 Football Championship, helping his side reach the final.
-His set piece goal from more than 40 yards that hit the cross-bar and went in against Turkey in the U-21 Championship has been regarded as one of the best goals in U-21 Football history.
+He scored a spectacular set piece goal from more than 40 yards that hit the cross-bar and went in against Turkey in the U-21 Championship.
 He is the current top goalscorer of the Ukrainian under-21 team with eight goals.

-On 6 September 2008, Aliyev got his first senior cap for Ukraine.
-He was substituted on for Maksym Kalynychenko starting from the second half.
+Between 2008 and 2012, Aliyev earned 28 senior caps for Ukraine.